Hillcrest Christian College: Partnerships with universities

 Hillcrest Christian College has partnerships with Griffith University and Bond University.
 In 2013, 32% of Year 12 graduates completed vocational studies while in Year 12.
 In addition, five scholarships and guaranteed entries were awarded to students in 2013 to these universities.

 Gifted & Talented

 Hillcrest Christian College offers a dedicated Gifted & Talented program to cater for students who have been identified as significantly more advanced academically than their age group.

-Hillcrest have four classes per year level but offer a dedicated composite Year3/4 class, a Year 5 and Year 6 classes called Lumos.
-Students in higher year levels are extended based on their subjective electives.

-Technology

-Hillcrest Christian College provide iPads for the Junior and for years 5–12 Hillcrest Christian College provides students with Surface Books through the One2One program.

 International

 International enrolments make up 6% of the total student population at Hillcrest Christian College.

 The school implemented its International Student Program in 1996 and teaches English as a Second Language (ESL) to students currently speaking: